 The narrative of the film opens with political chaos in Pala and concludes with a stylish hero introduction, complemented by a dubstep remix of the iconic song “Balikudeerangale.”
 This sequence proves to be more than enough to energize fans.
 “Comrade In America,” aka CIA, stands as Amal Neerad’s best work since “Big B” (excluding “Iyobinte Pusthakam”) in the commercial zone.

-The first half of the film revolves in Kerala around the protagonist Aji Mathew and his world and the second half is his journey to America for love.
-Now this film is not a very intense one, it has a lot of fun moments and some good jokes on the Kerala politics.
-Aji’s character and his take on situations makes the story engaging.
-CIA is not a hard hitting romantic drama but an enjoyable take on a man’s life, ideologies and how far he would go for love!
+The first half of the film revolves around the protagonist Aji Mathew and his world in Kerala, while the second half unfolds his journey to America for love.
+Although not an intense romantic drama, the film is filled with fun moments and clever jokes about Kerala politics.
+Aji’s character and his perspective on situations make the story engaging.
+“CIA” is not just a hard-hitting romantic drama but an enjoyable take on a man’s life, ideologies, and the lengths he would go for love.

-The songs by Gopi Sundar sounded usual but the background score was good.
-Praveen Prabhakar’s cuts were neat and art director Prathap Raveendran’s work also adds perfection to the making.
-The fights were perfectly placed but the stunt moves by Anl Arasu weren’t new, if the movements varied from usual punches and hitting a hunch man to the ground, it would have been much better.
-One more draw back is the Tamil spoken by John Vijay, his character is Sri Lankan but he speaks the normal Tamil and not the Sri Lankan Tamil.
+While the songs by Gopi Sundar sound usual, the background score stands out.
+Praveen Prabhakar’s cuts are neat, and art director Prathap Raveendran’s work adds perfection to the film’s making.
+Although the fights are perfectly placed, the stunt moves by Anl Arasu lack innovation.
+A drawback is the use of normal Tamil by John Vijay, whose character is Sri Lankan, missing the opportunity to incorporate Sri Lankan Tamil.

 Hardcore Film Lover and Ardent Movie Goer, Aspiring Film Maker.